Postal Dictionary

 DMM® (Domestic Mail Manual)

-The DMM contains all the mailing standards and prices of the United States Postal Service® It is actually no longer printed, but may be found online at this link.
-There is also the Postal Explorer which has a link to the DMM and also contains other useful postal references.
+The DMM outlines all mailing standards and prices set by the United States Postal Service®.
+USPS no longer prints the manual, but you can access it online through this link.
+Additionally, Postal Explorer provides a direct link to the DMM along with other valuable postal references.

 DPV® (Delivery Point Validation)